 SWO 304.
 INTEGRATED HEALTH AND MENTAL HEALTH FOR THE HELPING PROFESSIONS.
 This course is an elective open to all disciplines.
-Major theories, strategies, and methods for integrating holistic practices into Western traditions in health and mental health will be examined.
-The focus will be on the promotion of wellness and the role of the helper in rural settings in health and mental health.
-3
+Major theories, strategies, and methods for integrating holistic practices into Western traditions

 SWO 305.
 INTERVIEWING TECHNIQUES AND SKILLS.
 Skills of interviewing and recording are addressed.
 Prerequisite: SPE 101.
 3